Reservations

 THE BOARDWALK JAZZ QUARTET

 For nearly 30 years (since 1994), the Boardwalk Jazz Quartet has been playing jazz standards from the 1930′s through the 1970′s in Weirs Beach on Sundays in July and August.
 The group also plays arrangements of contemporary tunes and originals.
 The bandleader is soprano saxophonist Rob Ames.
-The group also features Alex Minasian on keyboards, Al Hospers on bass, and Craig Bryan on drums.
-Click here for a high-definition video of the Boardwalk Jazz Quartet.
+The group in the photo and video below is the 2012 version of the band, with Rob Ames on sax and vibes, Steve Warnick on keyboards, Mike Gruen on bass, and Dave Ellis on drums.
+Click here for a high-definition video.

 HISTORY OF THE LAKES REGION CHORDSMEN